 Skip to main content

-Signed embedding (BETA)
+Signed embedding

 info

-• Available on the Enterprise plan.
+• Available with the Embedded Analytics add-on for customers on the Enterprise plan.

-• Contact [email protected] to get access to Signed Embedding.
+• Contact [email protected] to request a trial.

 To use signed embedding, the feature must be enabled on your Hex workspace.
 For assistance, contact your account team or [email protected].